 A good example of this technique is companies such as petsitter, which complements the sale of feed for dogs with a blog that offers useful information to prevent diseases such as obesity in your pet.

 3- Visual: social networks like Instagram have grown considerably over the last few years and much of this growth is due to the ease of browsing with it, and especially its visual appeal.
 Plus the photos give a lot of play because they allow you to share a story that can be “read” in a few seconds.
-So you must carefully choose the photos you publish in Instagram if this is your source of visual marketing, and create some consistency between each publication.
+You must carefully choose the photos you publish on Instagram if this is your source of visual marketing, and create some consistency between each publication.

-In this way, all the images that involve your followers in the process of making or creating a product or those that show the most human side of the company usually has a great success.
+In this way, all the images that involve your followers in the process of making or creating a product or those that show the most human side of the company usually have great success.

 For those of you who are starting to get discouraged, we all know that Rome was not built in a day, and therefore you cannot expect all the content you publish to be read by a multitude of people, or that translate from the night to The morning in faithful followers.

-That’s why you have to be constant to create a committed audience, and content that after all talk about you and your brand, involving all the elements mentioned.
-Therefore, they should follow a planning, which guarantees the regularity of the publications and their evaluation by the reader.
+That’s why you have to be constantly creating a committed audience and content that after all talk about you and your brand, involves all the elements mentioned.
+Therefore, they should follow a plan, which guarantees the regularity of the publications and their evaluation by the reader.
 In short, content quality is paramount, much more in fact, than publishing it in large quantities.
-With this being of good quality, and producing it at a frequency that may vary depending on the habits of our followers, the good result is guaranteed.
+With this being of good quality, and producing it at a frequency that may vary depending on the habits of our followers, a good result is guaranteed.

-In a good strategy of marketing of contents, we cannot leave aside the need to update ourselves permanently.
-This implies taking into account, from the hours to which it is more appropriate to upload our content, to the latest trends in thematic and strategy.
+In a good strategy of marketing content, we cannot put aside the need to update ourselves permanently.
+This implies taking into account, the hours to which it is more appropriate to upload our content, to the latest trends in thematics and strategy.
 Change is a constant that must be dealt with permanently.

 Control and Dissemination of Content

-To this, we must add that the object of the diffusion should not always be the product itself.
-Every time we meet with more people interested in the creative process or in the day to day of providing a service.
+To do this, we must add that the object of diffusion should not always be the product itself.
+Every time we meet more people are interested in the creative process or in the day-to-day of providing a service.
 This generates interest in the public for the product, and also maintains it, or even, until the moment of its launch.

-Perhaps it tends to undervalue this part of the creation of contents but the truth is that it is one of the most relevant.
-The dissemination of content should be planned as much or more than your own publication.
+Perhaps it tends to undervalue this part of the creation of content but the truth is that it is one of the most relevant.
+Dissemination of content should be planned as much or more than your own publication.
 Establish our target audience once again, as well as where we want to spread and in what way, it will help us considerably as well.
 Here are the keys to our content being disseminated:

-1. Media: the media offer is very broad, and goes beyond social networks.
+1. Media: the media offer is very broad and goes beyond social networks.
 It will depend on the criteria we have chosen previously, select one medium or another.
 If we were to divide them into categories, we could talk about our own means, paid and earned.
-The first are made up of all our social networks, from our blog, through our account of Instagram, medium or LinkedIn.
+The first is made up of all our social networks, from our blog to our Instagram, medium, or LinkedIn.
 In them lies the center of our content, and we are the ones who control the distribution.

-The media gained differs from the previous ones in that they are integrated by the followers of the own means, including comments, links, tweets or any article that refers to the product or directly to our content.
+The media gained differs from the previous ones in that they are integrated by the followers of their own means, including comments, links, tweets, or any article that refers to the product or directly to our content.
 This type of media allows us to generate confidence in the public and a good image of the brand, to gradually create a community around it.

-2- Visual formats : although it seems less important than the previous point, images are always, and more today a great attraction in the creation of content, and for this reason we must pay attention to its usual format, this is the size and placement of The image according to the type of content and the medium in which we wish to insert it, this way it will be easier to share and visualize by the users.
+2- Visual formats: although it seems less important than the previous point, images are always, and more today a great attraction in the creation of content, and for this reason, we must pay attention to its usual format, which is the size and placement of The image according to the type of content and the medium in which we wish to insert it, this way it will be easier to share and visualize by the users.